Bylaws of North Georgia Electric Membership Corporation

 - Presentation and consideration of, and acting upon, reports of officers, Directors, and committees.

 - Unfinished business.

 - New business.

-Notwithstanding the foregoing, the Board of Directors may, for any such meeting, establish a different order of business or policies relating thereto; PROVIDED, that no business other than adjournment of the meeting to another time and place may be transacted until and unless the existence of a quorum is first established; PROVIDED FURTHER, however, that the casting of ballots for the election of Directors may, if prescribed by the Board, begin prior to the establishment of a quorum.
+Notwithstanding the foregoing, the Board of Directors may, for any such meeting, establish a different order of business or policies relating thereto; PROVIDED, that no business other than adjournment of the meeting to another time and place may be transacted until and unless the existence of a quorum is first established; PROVIDED FURTHER, however, that the casting of ballots for the election of Directors may, if prescribed by the Credentials and Elections committee, begin prior to the establishment of a quorum.